ibm-cloud-docs/vfsa/vfsa-license.md

 1. Choose **Network > Gateway Appliances**.
 1. Click the Gateway Appliance Name to access the Gateway Appliance Details page.

-To change your current license, you must also perform the follow steps:
+To change your current license, you must also perform the following steps:

 1. Run a [Readiness check](/docs/vfsa?topic=vfsa-vfsa-readiness) for “License upgrade” and address any errors that are found.
 1. After the readiness update check for the license update and renewal is complete, the Readiness check section shows a **Ready** status.